-\ Effective July 27, 2021, the campaign finance laws were amended by Act 737 of 2021 to require a candidate to file an annual C&E report for each year in which a candidate is not listed on a ballot for election.
+\ Effective July 27, 2021, the campaign finance laws were amended by Act 737 of 2021 to require a candidate with remaining campaign funds to file an annual C&E report for each year in which a candidate is not listed on a ballot for election.
 The annual report is required to be filed no later than 15 days after the end of the year.
+A candidate is not required to file an annual report if he or she did not have remaining campaign funds from a previous election and has not received contributions or made expenditures in excess of five hundred dollars (\$500).